swagquotient0/SoftwareDev-MIDTERM/readme.md

 git clone --recursive https://github.com/Gautam-Balachandran/SoftwareDev-MIDTERM
 ```

-In your work directory, use cmake to create an Eclipse project for an [out-of-source build] of lane detector
+In your work directory, use cmake to create an Eclipse project for an [out-of-source build] of SoftwareDev-MIDTERM

 ```
 cd ~/workspace